Bible John: Initial investigation

-Although the City of Glasgow Police noted several striking similarities between the murders of Docker and MacDonald, including that both women had attended the Barrowland Ballroom on the evening of their murder, been beaten before being strangled to death with a ligature, were menstruating, and had their handbags taken from the crime scene, initially both murders were not considered to be the work of the same perpetrator.
+The City of Glasgow Police noted several striking similarities between the murders of Docker and MacDonald, including that both women had attended the Barrowland Ballroom on the evening of their murder, been beaten before being strangled to death with a ligature, were menstruating, and had their handbags taken from the crime scene, but initially both murders were not considered to be the work of the same perpetrator.

 Despite extensive public appeals, the investigation into the murder of Docker had quickly become a cold case.
 Police had little information, owing to both a lack of witnesses and hard evidence.
 The investigation had also been severely hindered by investigators not discovering until three days after her death that Docker had attended the Barrowland on the evening of her murder.
 Eighteen months later, following the discovery of MacDonald, police became aware of remarkable similarities to the murder of Docker.
-Although police did not conclusively link both murders to the same perpetrator, they could not completely discount this theory.
+Police did not conclusively link both murders to the same perpetrator, but they could not completely discount this theory.
 In addition, police were certain the perpetrator(s) held a high degree of local geographical knowledge.
-However, they may have been a stranger to the district, as none of the eyewitnesses with whom investigators conversed directly knew the man or men seen in the company of either woman prior to her murder.
+However, they may have been a stranger to the district, as none of the eyewitnesses the investigators spoke to knew the man or men seen in the company of either woman prior to her murder.

-For the first time in a Scottish murder hunt, a composite drawing of the man with whom MacDonald had last been seen alive was given to the press, being widely distributed via both newspapers and upon television throughout Scotland in efforts to identify the suspect.
-Moreover, both male and female undercover police officers performed discreet surveillance at the Barrowland Ballroom in efforts to identify the suspect.
-Police surveillance at the Barrowland Ballroom would be terminated in late October 1969 due to the initiative failing to produce any suspects.
+For the first time in a Scottish murder hunt, a composite drawing of the man MacDonald had last been seen alive with was given to the press, being widely distributed via both newspapers and upon television throughout Scotland in efforts to identify the suspect.
+Male and female undercover police officers performed discreet surveillance at the Barrowland Ballroom in efforts to identify the suspect.
+Police surveillance at the Barrowland Ballroom was terminated in late October 1969 due to the initiative's failure to produce any suspects.
 Detectives were also blamed by proprietors for a sharp decrease in attendance figures.